nhartmann00/ecg-arrhythmia-classifier/README.md

 - **Recall prioritized for V class**: Clinical cost of a missed ventricular arrhythmia (false negative) outweighs the cost of a false alarm (false positive).
 - **SMOTE applied inside CV folds only**: Applying SMOTE before splitting leaks synthetic samples into validation folds.
 - **db4 wavelet for feature extraction**: 4 vanishing moments make db4 blind to smooth polynomial baseline drift while remaining sensitive to sharp QRS transients — the correct tradeoff for 360 Hz ECG morphology.
+- **db2 wavelet for P wave extraction**: Fewer vanishing moments make db2 sensitive to smooth, low-frequency morphology resembling the P wave shape — contrasts with db4 which targets sharp QRS transients
+- **Signed amplitude over absolute value**: P wave polarity must be preserved — inverted P waves in junctional beats would be indistinguishable from upright ones if absolute value were used

 ## Environment